BerenLuthien/HyperColumns_ImageColorization/README.md

 ## Introduction
 HyperColumnsImageColorization was the project that I created during my time as a Artifitial Intelligence Fellow with Insight Data Science in early 2017.
 In this project, from the pre-trained VGG model "HyperColumns" was harvested and was used to colourize the black-and-white images.
 The major target of this project is to explore HyperColumns and how it can be used in such computer vision tasks as image auto-colorizations.
 The training data was flower data set which was separated into train, validation and test sets.
 The trained model was also tested on images that are not from the flower data set, e.g., illustration pictures from books.
+The project was done in Tensorflow 1.0.1.

 ## Task description
 A colorful image can be decomposed into three channels, such as RGB, LAB, HSL and HSV and so on.
 LAB was used in this project (https://en.wikipedia.org/wiki/Lab_color_space) where L means "lightness".
 L-channel is the input as a gray color image, and the output will be the predicted colorful image.